Mikbac/Databases-notebook/MongoDB/313-Collection-Update.md

 )
 ```

-new - returns the updated document rather than the origina
+new - returns the updated document rather than the original

 ```javascript
 db.users.findAndModify({